Angioplasty and Stenting in Highlands Ranch, CO

 How Does the Procedure Work?

-Most stent placement procedures are minimally invasive, meaning that your Minimally Invasive Procedure Specialist will be able to insert them using a few tiny incisions near the affected artery.
+Most stent placement procedures are minimally invasive, meaning that your interventional radiologist will be able to insert them using a few tiny incisions near the affected artery.
 Occasionally, your surgeon may also choose to utilize an imaging guide such as a endoscope or an angiogram to assist them in locating the blockage.

 What is the Recovery Process?